David R. Meldrum, MD

 “Lessons From a Lifetime of Adventures” - 1 ½ pilots, 2 divers, and a healthy gourmet cook.

 This autobiography will appeal most to pilots and wannabe pilots, but virtually everyone is fascinated with flight and many who fly are also intrigued with diving because of its many parallels with flight.
-With both one enters a realm totally outside of the experience of most people.
+With both one enters a fascinating realm.
 This is also an intimate story of two people from very different backgrounds, one from a small town in Canada and one from a small harbor town in Southern California, who somehow found each other, fell in love, and pursued a lifetime of adventure, flying, diving and travel.
 They discuss their adventures visiting over 60 countries and living in Madrid for 6 months and Melbourne for 3 months.
 Dave being a physician and Claudia becoming a master of healthy cooking, they both developed an interest in healthy lifestyle, adding further lessons, guidance and Claudia’s favorite recipes to the book.
 In part due to Claudia’s lack of ovulation, Dave decided to become a gynecologist and entered the field of In Vitro Fertilization almost at its inception.
 He then combined that passion with travel to learn as much as possible but also to teach nascent programs around the world, including helping to achieve the first IVF birth in China.
 Their personal experience with infertility led to the Meldrum quadruplets, who got to share some of their parents’ travel, including a safari in Kenya.
-Most autobiographies are rendered on paper, usually with old photographs in the center of the book, but with eBooks and Dave’s passion for photography, having photos throughout their autobiography brings it to life in a way not possible with a standard book.
+Most autobiographies are rendered on paper, usually with old photographs in the center of the book, but with eBooks and Dave’s passion for photography, having almost 300 photos throughout brings it to life in a way not possible with a standard book.
+Even our cover got a lot of piz zazz from a selection of our book photos.
+We have enjoyed reading books on our Iphones, and our book presents itself and reads very well on smarphones.

-We hope you will enjoy our book, expected out by early 2024 on Amazon and other ebook sites, and that you can benefit from some or all its lessons, perspectives and information to enrich your lives.
+We hope you will enjoy our book, now on Amazon and other ebook sites, and that you can benefit from some or all its lessons, perspectives and information to enrich your lives.
 We know that even just writing it has strengthened our relationship and has increased our ability to get the most out of life.
 Enjoy!
 David and Claudia Meldrum

 For questions regarding prior courses, contact: